Footgolf: Organized play

 In the spring of 2015, the National Golf Courses Owners Association (NGCOA) recognized the American FootGolf League (AFGL) as the governing body for the sport of footgolf in the U.S., and a few months later, Roberto Balestrini, founder of footgolf in North America was selected by Golf Inc Magazine as one of "The Ten Most Innovative People in Golf".
 On 2 October 2017, the GAISF (Global Association of International Sports Federations) granted observer status to the Federation for International FootGolf (FIFG).

 In December 2015, the Swedish Golf Federation, a member of the highest sporting authority in Sweden (the Swedish Sports Confederation), by a formal two-part voting, accepted and approved footgolf as an official sport (eligible for recognition in national championships, future inclusion in the Olympic Games, etc.).

-The biggest footgolf event was the fourth FIFG FootGolf World Cup Orlando 2023 and displayed its global reach with trophies won by six countries in individual and team competitions.
+The fourth FIFG FootGolf World Cup took place in Orlando, Florida in 2023 and displayed its global reach with trophies won by six countries in individual and team competitions.
 It was held at Walt Disney World Golf Resort and the Evermore Orlando Resort from 27 May through 6 June.
 Nearly 1,000 professional footgolf players from 39 countries gathered for the event, including former professional athletes like Alan Smith, Olindo Mare, and Roberto Ayala.
 It was broadcast on ESPN.

-In 2023, The Professional Footgolf Tour staged the first international FootGolf event in the Middle East when the Sharjah International FootGolf event took place in January of that year.
-The event, in partnership with the Sharjah Commerce and Tourism Development Authority, offered the largest prize fund ever offered in the sport, with $40,000 shared between the winning players.
-This event continues every January since, in conjunction with Sharjah's 'Week of the Stars' event, where football legends such as Francesco Totti, Clarence Seedorf and Alessandro Costacurta have also played the game.
+In 2023, The Professional Footgolf Tour staged the first international footgolf event in the Middle East when the Sharjah International FootGolf event took place in January of that year.
+The event, hosted by the Sharjah Commerce and Tourism Development Authority, offered a $40,000 prize fund to be shared between the winning players.
+This event was part of the Sharjah's 'Week of the Stars' event, where football legends such as Francesco Totti, Clarence Seedorf and Alessandro Costacurta have also played the game.

+Mexico emerged as one of the leading footgolf nations in Latin America during the 2010s and 2020s, developing a national competitive structure and hosting annual championships through the Mexican FootGolf Federation.
+Footgolf competitions are held in numerous Mexican cities, including Acapulco, Cancún, Guadalajara, León, Monterrey, Puebla, Veracruz and Mexico City.

+In 2026, Acapulco hosted the 5th FIFG FootGolf World Cup.
+The event brought together more than 1,200 players from over 60 countries and 64 national teams, marking a significant milestone in the sport's global expansion and represented the largest FootGolf championship staged in Latin America and the world.